Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

-Note that `CheckButton::get_active` will only return true if the current state is specifically `CheckButtonState::ACTIVE`.
-Otherwise, `get_active` will return false. `toggled` is emitted whenever the state changes, regardless of which state the `CheckButton` was in.
+Note that `CheckButton::get_active` will only return `true` if the current state is specifically `CheckButtonState::ACTIVE`. `toggled` is emitted whenever the state changes, regardless of which state the `CheckButton` was in.

 ---

 ## Switch

-As the last widget intended to convey a boolean state to the user, we have \a{Switch}, which has the appearance similar to a light switch.
-It can be clicked or dragged in order to change its state. `Switch` does not emit `toggled`, instead we connect to the `activate` signal, which is emitted anytime the switch is flicked to either side.
+As the last widget intended to convey a boolean state to the user, we have \a{Switch}, which has the appearance similar to a light switch. `Switch` does not emit `toggled`, instead, we connect to the `activate` signal, which is emitted anytime the switch is operated.

 \signals
 \signals_activate{Switch}